LinghanX/roadToComputerScience/Readme.md

-# An effort to survice my computer science degree :D
+# An effort to survive my computer science degree :D

 ## Content